k21971/EvilHack/doc/evilhack-changelog.md

 - Block monster health regeneration in the Valley of the Dead.
 - Paranoid water/lava
 - Add option to filter by unidentified in item menus
+- Fix: illithids should not be able to use brain-sucking tentacle attack while engulfed